 Security tools typically support agentless monitoring and anti-malware tools using remote access through SSH.
 Customers should weigh the exposure of enabling SSH access versus the benefit of the monitoring from such tools.
 SSH access is not required for day-to-day vSphere operations.

-Use of Endpoint Detection and Response (EDR) and other security practices inside third-party guest operating systems is supported and recommended.
+The use of Endpoint Detection and Response (EDR) and other security practices inside third-party guest operating systems is supported and recommended.

-The evolution of security in VMware products is an ongoing process that can be clearly seen in every product release.
+The evolution of security in VMware products is an ongoing process that can be seen in every product release.
 This process has and will continue to include further integration with third-party security tools, including EDR.